JennEYoon/datasciY/tasks-6.2020.md

     - mobile version has side-nav on top, below main nav area.
     - practice javascript Head First Javascript book started reading.

+  * Email redirect setup "jyoon@datasciY.com" - to use during job applications.
+    Don't use this for anything else, Media signup still use "datasciY.info@gmail.com".
+    * Build out StockWiki.com as a stand-alone application.
+      Use it to get ad revenues, and as a project portfolio for job applications.

 ---

 ## Goals Met as of June 2020: